 Cherries don’t ripen off the tree, so it’s a good idea to sample a few to make sure they’re ready before picking them all.
 The individual fruits may sweeten and ripen at different times, so it could take a week to fully harvest your Bing cherries.

-How long does it take them to bear fruit?
+How long does it take for a Bing cherry tree to bear fruit?

 Bing cherry trees grow in Zones 5–8 in full sun and well-drained, sandy soil.